ansys/pyansys-dev-guide/doc/source/documentation_style/index.rst

 Good documentation drives library adoption and usage and is the foundation for a good developer experience.
-Even with the best interfaces and the most functional product, no one will adopt the API if they don't know how to use it or if they aren't satisifed with the documentation or examples they are presented with.
+Even with the best interfaces and the most functional product, no one will adopt the API if they don't know how to use it or if they aren't satisfied with the documentation or examples they are presented with.

 Good API documentation provides: